Michael J. Murray

 Instructional Assistant Professor

-Michael J. (Mike) Murray, PhD, PE is an Instructional Assistant Professor of Supply Chain Management in the department of Decision and Information Sciences at the University of Houston, and the Chief Operating Officer of Cougar Investment Fund, LLC.
+Michael J. (Mike) Murray, PhD, PE is an Instructional Assistant Professor of Supply Chain Management in the department of Decision and Information Sciences at the University of Houston, the Chief Operating Officer of Cougar Investment Fund, LLC., a member of the UH Faculty Senate and chair of the University Undergraduate Committee.
 He earned his PhD and MBA at the University of Houston, holds a BS in Chemical Engineering from Georgia Tech, and is a registered professional engineer.

 Mike has significant business experience and a diverse portfolio of skills developed over a successful career in manufacturing operations, corporate planning and business consulting.
 His operations experience includes positions as both a production superintendent and as a manager of engineering/technical development for Lyondell Chemical and its predecessor, as well as roles in manufacturing evaluations and corporate planning during and after Lyondell's Initial Public Offering.
 Mike's business consulting experience includes positions as a senior consultant in KPMG's (now BearingPoint) supply chain management practice, and as a senior petrochemical/refining consultant for Chemical Market Associates, Inc. (now part of IHS, Inc.) and Jacobs Consultancy.

 - Building on a successful career in manufacturing operations and management consulting, my primary research interests are business analytics, process economics and finance, decision support systems (LP/ERP), continuous production systems, and supply chain modeling and performance improvement.

 Areas of Expertise

 - Business Analytics